d8ahazard/glimmr/readme.md

 ### Swagger API

 Glimmr has a fully REST-ful API that supports control and enumeration of nearly every method and relevant data structure in the application.
-All methods are documented on (https://app.swaggerhub.com/apis/d8ahazard/glimmr/)[Swagger Hub].
+All methods are documented on [Swagger Hub](https://app.swaggerhub.com/apis/d8ahazard/glimmr/).
 Additionally, you can access the API documentation locally by going to http://<YOUR_GLIMMR_ADDRESS>/swagger/index.html.

 The local API reference can be used to view and set data in real-time, as well as see in-depth descriptions